CatherineTrevor/lead-generator-calculator/README.md

 * Contacts

 Contains all contact messages sent to the site.
 In the future this will be accessed by Administration, with the ability to follow a communication thread, mark as read, and connect to an account if one exists.
-At present contains basic information from the user, which administration can access through Mongo DB.
+At present contains basic information from the user, which administration can read and delete.

 * Options